 PPC is Better for Short Term Goals

-PPC campaigns come in handy is when you have a time-sensitive event or promotion.
+PPC campaigns come in handy when you have a time-sensitive event or promotion.
 PPC campaigns are useful to spring you to the top of Google, given you have the budget to pay per click.

-Allocating a budget to PPC campaigns is a useful way to test the relvancy of your top keywords.
+Allocating a budget to PPC campaigns is a useful way to test the relevancy of your top keywords.
 If you find alot of people who are coming to your website through the Google ad “jungle gyms” are bouncing, this may not be the best word to describe your business.
 Rather than spending months optimizing your website for “jungle gyms”, you will see from the results of your PPC campaign that this might not be the best word to focus on to get quality traffic.

 Setting up a PPC is a bit of process but the ROI is good if the campaign is managed correctly.
 A Google Adwords qualified individual will be able to consult on which keywords to bid on, how much money to allocate to each ad, set up effective landing pages, and interpret the results of the campaign.